 Psychiatric Emergencies and Hospitalizations X Youths experiencing a psychiatric emergency are transported by ambulance to the San Mateo County Medical Center.
-Self-Harm Protocols X Drug & Alcohol Assessments X While BHRS performs the drug & alcohol assessment, providing the youths with the services identified in assessments is the responsibility of the Probation Department.
+Self-Harm Protocols X Drug & Alcohol Assessments X While BHRS performs the drug & alcohol assessment, providing the youths with the services identified in assessments is the responsibility 39 of the Probation Department.
 Substance Abuse Treatment X BHRS does not provide substance abuse treatment.
 Family Reunification and Counseling X Services are provided as needed.
 Is the BHRS team at this facility fully staffed?
 X No, the team consists of 1.5 Clinicians, 1 Case Manager, 1 Supervisor who work full time.
 There is also a Psychiatrist and Psychologist who work part time.
 Are staffing levels adequate to meet the level of care clients need?
-X No, aside from being short 1.5 clinicians, there were also two team members out on temporary leave at the time of the interview.
-Vacant Positions X There is one full-time clinician position open.
-There is also a need for one full-time family partner.
-A part-time "extra help" clinician has been brought in to help support the team while they attempt to fill the vacant position.
+X No, Aside from being short 1.5 Clinicians, there were also two team members out on temporary leave at the time of the interview.
+Vacant Positions X There is one full time clinician position open.
+There is also a need for one full time family partner.
+A part-time "extra help" Clinician has been brought in to help support the team while they attempt to fill the vacant position.

-&lt;sup>40 Per Jei Africa Director San Mateo County Health & Human Services Agency
+39 Per Jei Africa Director San Mateo County Health & Human Services Agency

 What are the biggest challenges for BHRS staff at this facility?
 X Probation staff need more training on trauma-informed practices and issues surrounding teen mental health.
 How can BHRS services be improved?
 X Having a fully staffed team is key to offering a variety of high-quality services to clients and their families.
 Therapeutic tools and aids available at the Juvenile Hall A variety of therapeutic tools, including journals, weighted blankets, stress balls, games, aroma therapy, and sleep logs, are utilized to assist youth in their therapy and therapeutic goals.
 Long-term youths also have MP3 players that they can utilize during periods of locked confinement.
 How might mental and behavioral health treatment and services be improved at this facility?
 Having a designated therapeutically designed mental health space.
 Probation staff shortages impact the delivery of mental health services as two staff members must be on the unit in order for a clinician to come onto the unit to provide services.
-Comments The facility currently lacks a dedicated therapeutically designed mental health for clinicians to conduct therapy in.
+Comments to cond furnishi comfort located healing also cre The facility currently lacks a dedicated therapeutically designed mental health for clinicians to conduct therapy in.
 Trauma-informed counseling rooms have therapeutic layouts, soft furnishings, and floor coverings that help to provide clients with a sense of safety and comfort.
-Clinicians currently conduct therapy in programming rooms or in the ISM office located on the housing unit.
+Clinicians currently conduct therapy in programming rooms or in the ISM 40 office located on the housing unit.
 Neither room provides an environment that is conducive for healing childhood trauma and promoting personal growth.
 The use of programming rooms also creates conflicts with programming schedules, which can interfere with or delay mental health services.
+Recommendations Adverse Childhood Experiences-ACEs: Formally assess each youth for Adverse Childhood Experiences.
+Having a youth's ACE;s score can assist Probation staff in managing the youth and identifying their therapeutic needs and rehabilitative goals.
+This information can provide valuable insight to the MDT team on how best to treat the youth, and assist the court in determining which programs and services might be most beneficial to youth and their families.

-&lt;sup>41 ISM: Institutional Services Manager
+40 ISM: Institutional Services Manager